 In 2013, he became involved with a project modelling the phase behaviour of impure carbon dioxide under conditions typically found in carbon capture from power stations.
 This work used Bayesian techniques to develop model-fitting algorithms (and associated software) for use by industrial stakeholders.

-Dr Nelson is a member of the Biomathematics and Bioinformatics research group.
+Dr Nelson is a member of the Bioinformatics and Biomathematics research group and the Centre for Health, Ageing and Understanding Disorders (CHAUD).

 - Problems in plant biology: Many of the above ideas transfer easily to problems in plant biology.
-Recent applications have included the roles of dehydration in anther dehiscence, and growth-induced buckling in the developing sunflower.
+Applications to date include the roles of dehydration in anther dehiscence - the process by which the anther opens in order to release pollen.

 - Multiscale models of sexually-transmitted infections: The replication cycles of many sexually-transmitted infections are complex, incorporating both subcellular processes and tissue-scale dynamics.
 Ongoing research is using a combination of PDE and cellular automata models to describe the spread of these infections within-host, and a recent project has developed associated software for STI simulation in silico.